Hi. How can we help?

 Standard product

 A single product with a single SKU and its own inventory.
-Examples include a plant, handbag, or vintage jewelry.
+Examples include a plant, a handbag, or a vintage necklace.

 Variant product